SlimIO/Core/README.md

 # Core
-The Core has been created to load SlimIO addons and capable to achieve socket communication channel (IPC) between each addons.
+The Core was created to load the SlimIO addons, it is able to get a connection communication channel (IPC) between each addons.

 ## Getting Started